xentixar/sockeon/docs/core-concepts.md

 # Core Concepts

-This document covers the core concepts and components of the Socklet library.
+This document covers the core concepts and components of the Sockeon library.

 ## Server